 What causes heat intolerance?
 9 possible conditions

-When you suffer from heat intolerance, it is often because your body is not regulating body temperature properly.
+When you suffer from heat intolerance, it is often because your body is not regulating its temperature properly.
 Your body regulates its temperature by maintaining a delicate balance between hot and cold.
-The hypothalamus is a section of the brain that regulates your body’s temperature.
+The hypothalamus is a part of the brain that regulates your body’s temperature.
 When you get too hot, your hypothalamus sends a signal through your nerves to your skin, telling it to increase sweat production.
 When sweat evaporates off of your skin, it cools your body down.

 Multiple Sclerosis (MS)